SynapseProject/synapse.docs/docs/plans/actions/detail.md

 - In the diagram below, the Status (node status) is shown on the lower left of the Action nodes in orange.
 The BranchStatus is shown on the upper right of the Action nodes in black or maroon.
     - The orange status path shows which nodes are executed, based on parent node status.
     - The black/maroon BranchStatus values are gained by upward propagation from child node execution.
-    - Black status value upward propagation is terminated by MyRoot as 'CompletedWithErrors' is a higher value than 'Complete'.
+    - Execution of Group0 completes first, propagating its status upward to MyRoot.
+Execution of MyRoot_Child1 follows on the 'Complete' path.
-    - The MyRoot BranchStatus value of 'CompletedWithErrors' is ultimately overriden by the maroon value as 'Cancelled' is a higher value than 'Complete'.
+    - The MyRoot BranchStatus value of 'Completed' is ultimately overriden by 'Cancelled', as 'Cancelled' has a higher value than 'Complete'.
-    - Lastly, note tha the Propagation path of 'Cancelled' is from MyRoot_Child1 --> MyRoot (directly); the status would not traverse Group0_Child1 or Group0 as they are not on the ascending branch path.
+    - Lastly, note that the Propagation path of 'Cancelled' is directly from MyRoot_Child1 --> MyRoot; the status would not traverse Group0_Child1 or Group0 as they are not on the ascending branch path.

 <p align="left">
 <img alt="Synapse Action Result.Status Propagation" src="../../../img/action_ResultStatusPropagation.png" />